 DNA testing can connect you with living cousins, steer your research away from dead ends and lead your ancestral investigations in promising new directions.
 But trying to figure out which test (Y-DNA? mtDNA?) will provide the answers you seek can get confusing.
-A genetic test costs anywhere from $100 to $1,000, so you don’t want to waste money on the wrong one.

 So first we should mention what DNA testing can’t tell you—regardless of gender.
 It won’t reveal ancestors’ names or their birth and death dates, or the country they were born in; you’ll have to turn to traditional resources to learn these details.
 It also won’t prove that two people are related, though it can provide strong evidence of an ancestral connection and even suggest when—and where—the most recent common ancestor (MRCA) might’ve lived.
 Bottom line: Genetic testing can’t replace traditional genealogy research, but it can complement it.

 Gender plays a big role in determining which DNA test could solve your research problem—and in what answers a test can give you.
 Here’s how to use your genetic assets to your genealogical advantage.